-LAB PRACTICAL

-The effect of ambient temperature on the activity levels of fruit flies (Drosophila melanogaster)
+LAB PRACTICAL The effect of ambient temperature on the activity levels of fruit flies (Drosophila melanogaster)

-V. GIBSON & DR L. GRINSTED
+V. GIBSON & DR L. GRINSTED ^I Lena.Grinsted@port.ac.uk

-☑ Lena.Grinsted@port.ac.uk

-The objective of this lab practical is to examine changes in locomotor activity of fruit flies, Drosophila melanogaster, relation ambient to temperature variations.
+objective The of this lab practical is to examine changes in locomotor activity of fruit flies, Drosophila melanogaster, in relation to ambient temperature variations.
 Both manual and automated data collection methods are implemented.